ROCm/TransferBench/docs/reference/environment-variables.rst

       - Default value

     * - ``GPU_MAX_HW_QUEUES``
-      - A HIP runtime environment variable that determines the maximum number of hardware queues each GPU has access to per process.
-When more than four GPU-executed transfers run simultaneously, they might serialize while waiting for available hardware queues.
-In this case, increase the value of this environment variable from the default ``4`` when ``USE_SINGLE_STREAM=0``.
+      - A HIP runtime environment variable that sets the maximum number of hardware queues per GPU per process.
+When more than four GPU-executed transfers run simultaneously with ``USE_SINGLE_STREAM=0``, they may serialize while waiting for available queues; increase this value beyond the default ``4`` to avoid serialization.
 See :ref:`gpu-max-hw-queues`.
       - ``4``

 Backend environment variables